marcelmaatkamp/docker-traccar-mysql/README.md

 # traccar server

-Start https://www.traccar.org server on port http://hostname:8082
+Start https://www.traccar.org server with a MySQL backend on port http://hostname:8082 and devices can connect on port 5000-5150.
+A list of https://www.traccar.org/devices and supported https://www.traccar.org/protocols

 ## Start MySQL